sighingnow/jekyll-gitbook/_pages/JDS_XM.md

 ### Provide a survey response

 1. Login to your Agent Desktop and make your state Available
-2. Dial your DN and accept the incoming voice interaction
+2. Dial your designated DN and accept the incoming voice interaction
-3. Choose 1 to optin to the survey
+3. Provide the DTMF input 1 to opt-in to the survey
 4. End the interaction from the Agent Desktop
 5. Provide a rating on the scale 0-9